 Types of Google Adsense Native Ads

-Within Google AdSense, you can monetise both display and native ads.
+Within Google AdSense, there are several ways to monetise your blog traffic with native ads you can monetise both display and native ads.
 Here are some of the native ads you can be able to monetise with AdSense native ads.

 - Native In-article ads: These are Google optimized ad formats that help you put native ads between the paragraphs of the pages of your content.